What is the Hardest Art School to Get Into?

 California Institute of the Arts

 The California Institute of the Arts is widely recognized across the globe as a pioneer in the advancement of the educational landscape for working artists.
-They bring out visionary creative potential unlike any other institution, school, or conservatory because of the culturally transforming impact of their alumni.
+They bring out visionary creative potential unlike any other institution, school, or conservatory because of the culturally transformational impact of their alumni.
 CalArts is a community that welcomes people of all backgrounds and encourages them to express themselves in their own unique ways.
 The school currently provides more than seventy distinct degree programs in the visual, performing, media, and literary arts.

 Rhode Island School of Design